KaijingOfficial/KaijingOfficial.github.io/_pages/about.md

 At TeleAI, I focus on developing state-of-the-art multimodal understanding and generation models, such as Video Temporal Grounding and controllable AIGC systems.
 Our team is led by IEEE Fellow **[Xuelong Li](https://scholar.google.com/citations?user=ahUibskAAAAJ&hl=en)**, who is also the CTO and Chief Scientist of **[China Telecom](https://www.chinatelecomglobal.com/)**.

-<blockquote>📌 I am seeking a PhD position for the fall of 2025.</blockquote>
+<blockquote>📢 I am seeking a PhD position for the fall of 2025.</blockquote>